joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

 The domain driven design:

-* Shop: this provides item names and costs.
+* `Shop` provides item names and costs.
 This is constant i.e. the exercise data never changes.

-* Cart: this holds items.
+* `Cart` holds a user's items.
 This is a stateful i.e. the cart can be empty or contain a variety of items.

-* Till: this calculates and is purely functional i.e. it sums a total cost based on cart items, shop costs, and offers.
+* `Till` calculates and is purely functional i.e. it sums a total cost based on cart items, shop costs, and offers.

-* Offer: this calculates and is purely functional i.e. it evaluates each discount, if it applies, and for what amount.
+* `Offer` calculates and is purely functional i.e. it evaluates each discount, if it applies, and for what amount.

-* Checkout: this is a command line interface i.e. it inputs, creates a cart, sends its items to the till, and outputs.
+* `Checkout` is a command line interface i.e. it inputs, creates a cart, sends items to the till, and outputs.

 Implementation preferences:

 * We favor separation of functional code from stateful code.
-For example we separate the Till concept (which is functional) and the Cart concept (which is stateful).
+For example we separate the `Till` concept (which is functional) and the `Cart` concept (which is stateful).

 * We favor separation of domain concerns.
-For example we separate the Till concept (which focuses on the concern of tallying a total cost) and the Offer concept (which focuses on the concern of special-case discounts).
+For example we separate the `Till` concept (which focuses on the concern of tallying a total cost) and the `Offer` concept (which focuses on the concern of special-case discounts).

 * We favor separation of files.
 For example we will create separate files `shop.rb`, `cart.rb`, `till.rb`, `offer.rb`, `checkout.rb`.